 Bond Rees Expands Internationally With New Bug Sweeping Services In The UAE

-Dubai, UAE – Bond Rees, internationally recognised for its private and corporate investigations, has launched Bug Sweeping Services in the UAE, providing businesses and individuals with world-class counter-surveillance solutions.
+(MENAFN- ForPressRelease) Dubai, UAE: Bond Rees, internationally recognised for its private and corporate investigations, has launched Bug Sweeping Services in the UAE, providing businesses and individuals with world-class counter-surveillance solutions.

 Operating across Dubai, Abu Dhabi, and the wider UAE, Bond Rees offers cutting-edge sweeps for corporate offices, private residences, and vehicles, detecting and removing hidden listening devices and covert cameras.
 Utilising advanced technology such as non-linear junction detectors, thermal imaging, and spectrum analysers, the service ensures comprehensive coverage against sophisticated eavesdropping threats, including GPS trackers and wireless bugs.